looztra/dockerfiles-1/debian-imgs/README.md

 Detailled images list and their own documentation
 -------------------------------------------------

-Given each image has its own behaviours, just grab their specifi documentation :
+Given each image has its own behaviours, just grab their specific documentations :
 * [debian-base](debian-base/)